 2. Integrating Test Environment

-Having an integrated test environment is a key in any testing project, especially in complex systems like eCommerce applications.
+Having an integrated test environment is key in any testing project, especially in complex systems like eCommerce applications.
 In Salesforce, there are many other systems integrated into the platform like microservices from various payment providers, fulfilment partners, delivery partners, and more.

 To satisfactorily test business-critical functions, these systems should be integrated so that proper integration testing that can be performed in real-time scenarios like on production.